codefresh-io/mdb-query-killer/src/addons/collscan-op-checker/README.md

 ## Implementation details

 The service does the following in a loop:
-1. Gets logs of a target mongo cluster via Atlas API for a specified amount of time (`scanIntervalSec` config value)
+1. Discovers a primary replica of the target mongo cluster
+2. Gets logs from the primary replica via Atlas API for a specified amount of time (`scanIntervalSec` config value)
-2. Decompresses the log and searches for the operations that has `COLLSCAN` as the `planSummary` value.
+3. Decompresses the log and searches for the operations that has `COLLSCAN` as the `planSummary` value.
-3. Sends each found log line as is to a specified Slack channel.
+4. Sends each found log line as is to a specified Slack channel.

 The service code runs in a *separate container* within the `mdb-query-killer` pod.
 It is integrated into the relevant Helm [chart](https://github.com/codefresh-io/mdb-query-killer/tree/master/chart) and shares the same [values file](https://github.com/codefresh-io/mdb-query-killer/blob/master/chart/values.yaml)